-Bri Barton is an artist, witch, plant grower, and organizer.
+Bri Barton is an artist, witch, plant tender, and organizer.
 Her work elevates and embodies racial and environmental justice, anti-imperial history, earth worship and defiant celebrations of life.
 She uses paint, ink, shadows, light, and story to create art that is collaborative, participatory, and informative.

 Collaboration is an essential part of Bri’s creative process.
 She is co-creator of Water Ways, a series of collaborative drawings illustrating the unfolding story of natural gas resistance in the Mid Atlantic Region.
 Bri is a founding member of the multi-disciplinary painting troupe, ROMPUS.
 She is also a member of Soil Generation, a black-led coalition of Philadelphia organizations and individuals who support community-managed green space, gardens, and farms through advocacy, grassroots organizing, and education.